actusfrf/actus-docker-networks/README.md

    * building in your local environment is described below
 4. Go into  the docker-actus-rf20 folder
    * For config1:  > docker compose -f config1-docker-actus-rf20.yml -p config1-docker-actus-rf20 up
    * For config2:  > docker compose -f config2-docker-actus-rf20.yml -p config2-docker-actus-rf20 up

-### View, test,  or stop your docker compose network
-Use Docker Desktop Dashboard to view the docker compose network you have started.

-The sequence of commands in docker-actus-rf20/actus-riskserver-ce/actus-riskservice/tests/TestB_script.txt can be run from a terminal to validate that the installation is working

-To stop the network use the stop button in Docker Desktop Dashboard , or CNTROL C in the terminal window where you issued > docker compose ... up will do it.

 ### Building images locally using the provided Dockerfiles
 For example - to build the image fnparr/actus-server-rf20:mdb27017